What is prohibited under the Sexual Misconduct Policy?

 As a student employee, am I also a responsible employee?

 Yes.
-Student employees are considered responsible employees; including, but not limited to: Graduate Assistants, Teaching Assistants, RAs, MAs, and Student Desk Workers.
+Student employees are considered responsible employees; including, but not limited to: Graduate Assistants, Teaching Assistants, Resident Assistants, Inclusion Assistants, and Student Desk Workers.

 As a faculty member, how can I let my students know about my reporting obligations?